Orthographies

 1.3 Visual index

-A list of my invented scripts, which can be identified at a glance.
+See a list of my invented scripts, which can be identified at a glance.
+UPDATED with NEW

 2 Other writing systems